ev3dev/ev3dev.github.io/docs/tutorials/setting-up-python-pycharm.md

 {:toc}

 This tutorial shows how to set up a nice working environment for developing Python on Ev3dev.
-The platform used is a BrickPi, but most of it is usable for regular LEGO EV3 bricks.
 {:.lead}

-Ev3dev is a lean and modern system to run on the Raspberry Pi that powers the BrickPi.
-It's got multiple languages that work in a pretty similar way and make switching easy.
-Moreover, if you code in ev3dev on the BrickPi, people with a regular EV3 and Ev3dev will be able to run your code!
-Alas, it doesn't work the other way around as the BrickPi has a more limited set of motor commands.

-For this tutorial, I will suppose you have burned an SD disk, connected your RPi and BrickPi to an ethernet cable and booted it.
-If you have an EV3 brick without ethernet, [set up another networking connection first][network].
+For this tutorial, I will suppose you have burned an SD disk, booted it, and [connected to your RPi/BrickPi/EV3][network].

-[network]: /docs/tutorials

 ## Log in to ev3dev

-Now you can either attach a screen and keyboard to it for the setup, or connect to it via ssh.
-I prefer the latter.
-My router has a DNS that registers hostnames.
-It allows me to start a Terminal (on Mac) or Putty (on Windows) and simply do:
+Now you can either or connect your ev3dev device [via ssh][ssh] or attach a screen and keyboard to it if using RPi.
+To log in via ssh, start a Terminal (on Mac) or Putty (on Windows) and type:

-`ssh robot@ev3dev`
+`ssh robot@ev3dev.local`

-If you don't have a DNS try: `robot@ev3dev.local` or connect to it's IP address directly. eg. `robot@192.168.0.2`
+or use the IP address. eg. `robot@192.168.0.2`

 The password is `maker` by default.
-If you used screen and keyboard, you're automatically logged in.

 {% include icon.html type="info" %}
 If you are not using the EV3, but instead using an RPi solution there are several Mindstorms shields available now.
-We have to setup the right one.
+You have to setup the right one.
 To do that type.

 `sudo nano /boot/flash/config.txt` (the password is still `maker`)<br>
-Scroll down and uncomment the appropriate lines for your hardware.
+Scroll down and uncomment the appropriate lines for your hardware.<br>
+Finally do `sudo reboot`.
 {:.alert .alert-info}

 {% include icon.html type="info" %}